 A brand persona is a way to see your business as a person with personality traits, values, and attitudes.
-In marketing, we create brand personas to be consistent, authentic, and connect with our ideal customers.
+In marketing, we create brand personas to be consistent, authentic and connect with our ideal customers.

 If you have a personal brand, your brand persona is going to be an extension of yourself.
 But, if you have a small business that isn’t using your own name and likeness, you’ll need to figure out what your brand persona is going to be.

 Keep in mind, people connect with other people.
-The idea behind a brand person is to look and act more like a person so people can connect to it.
+The idea behind a brand persona is to look and act more like a person so people can connect to it.
 Another way to look at it?
 A brand persona creates a reliable and realistic representation of your ideal audience so they feel more drawn to it.

 Here’s how you can create your brand persona: